Skip to content

 Realtime Leaderboard

 In the world of gaming, leaderboards are essential for tracking player rankings and improving engagement.
-DiceDB, an in-memory datastore with realtime reactivity, is an excellent choice for implementing fast, reliable, and scalable leaderboards.
+DiceDB is an in-memory, real-time, and reactive database with Redis and SQL support optimized for modern hardware and building real-time applications.
 In this tutorial, we’ll walk through the process of creating a gaming leaderboard using DiceDB CLI commands, without relying on any SDK.

 Prerequisites: